llj0824/readable-transcript-chrome-extension/readme.md

-# YouTube Transcript Manager Extension
+# Automatic Professional Copyedited YouTube Transcripts Chrome Extension

-This browser extension allows users to manually input YouTube video transcripts, paginate them into segments, and process them using Large Language Models (LLMs) for summarization and analysis.
+This Chrome extension automatically retrieves and provides high-quality, professionally copyedited transcripts of YouTube videos.
+Users can either upload their own transcripts or automatically pull transcripts directly from YouTube videos, ensuring accurate and polished text for analysis and reference.

 ## Features

+- **Automatic Transcript Retrieval:** Automatically fetch transcripts from YouTube videos without manual intervention.
-- **Manual Transcript Input:** Users can input their own transcripts instead of relying on automatic retrieval.
+- **Manual Transcript Upload:** Option to manually upload your own transcripts if preferred.
+- **Professional Copyediting:** Provides high-quality, professionally edited transcripts for clarity and accuracy.
-- **Segmented Display:** Transcripts are divided into manageable segments (e.g., 20-minute intervals).
+- **Segmented Display:** Transcripts are divided into manageable segments (e.g., 20-minute intervals) for easy navigation.
-- **LLM Integration:** Process transcript segments with selected LLMs for summarization and analysis.
 - **API Key Management:** Securely save and manage API keys for OpenAI and Anthropic.

 ## Installation